AkramAls/AWSCloudWork/README.md

 # AWSCloudWork

-The following will demonstrate the ability to launch a website using AWS services S3 and CloudFront.
+The following will demonstrate my ability to launch a website using AWS services S3 and CloudFront.
+The Website is static, but the following was done in descending order from created the S3 bucket to launching by 3 different URLs based on the CloudFront distribution created.

 S3 Bucket is created to hold the code that makes up the website:
 ![image](https://github.com/user-attachments/assets/5f4d5905-8ee6-44bb-a445-98efb8c6e3f4)